1vasari/nathan-mccallum.com/consulting.md

 title: Consulting
 permalink: /consulting
 layout: page
+description: I am available for web development consulting work.
+Please reach out if you have any projects on!
 ---

 I am available for consulting through my sole trader *"1vasari arts & media"* either remotely or on site in Brisbane, Australia.